Ethics and Compliance

 In keeping with its values and commitments, ENGIE seeks in all circumstances to act in accordance with the laws and regulations in force in the countries where it operates.
 To achieve this goal, the Group established a code of conduct that underpins the day-to-day strategic decisions, management and professional practices of the Group.
 It also introduced the tools needed to measure compliance with this commitment.

-ENGIE bases its ethics and compliance policy on four simple and specific action principles:
+ENGIE’s ethics and compliance policy is rooted in four principles:

-Group employees must in all circumstances observe international, federal, national and local laws and the professional codes of practice applicable to their activities.
+In every circumstance, Group employees and entities must observe international, federal, national and local law, as well as business ethics rules pertaining to their activities.